mlcommons/modelbench/README.md

 The current public practice benchmark uses LlamaGuard to evaluate the safety of responses.
-For now you will need a [TogetherAI](https://www.together.ai/) account to use it.
+For now you will need a [Together AI](https://www.together.ai/) account to use it.
 For 1.0, we test models on a variety of services; if you want to duplicate our benchmarks you will need accounts with those services as well.
 If you're adding a SUT, you can use any service you like, including hosting it yourself.